Agent for Seahawks Shaquem, Shaquill Griffin loses parents to COVID-19, makes plea for public awareness

-The COVID-19 crisis has struck close to home for a few current and former prominent Seahawks as the agent for Shaquem and Shaquill Griffin and Doug Baldwin — Buddy Baker — announced Tuesday that his parents have died of the virus.
+The COVID-19 crisis has struck close to home for a few current and former prominent Seahawks as Buddy Baker — the agent for Shaquem and Shaquill Griffin and Doug Baldwin — announced Tuesday that his parents have died of the virus.

-Baker made the announcement via Twitter saying he hoped to bring increase awareness to the potentially devastating impact of the virus and the importance of taking steps to stop its spread.
+Baker made the announcement via Twitter, saying he hoped to bring increased awareness to the potentially devastating impact of the virus and the importance of taking steps to stop its spread.

-Baker, who is the president and CEO of Exclusive Sports Group, LLC, based out of Indianapolis, said his parents had been married 51 years and died of complications from the virus on Sunday.
+Baker,the president and CEO of Exclusive Sports Group, LLC, based out of Indianapolis, said his parents had been married 51 years and died of complications from the virus on Sunday.

 “They passed away six minutes apart,” he said in a video accompanying his tweet.
 “Just a few weeks ago they were in perfect health.”